djonetti2012/djonetti2012/README.md

 ---

 ### 🔒 Other Projects
 I've developed several programming, cybersecurity, and hardware/IoT projects (Arduino/Raspberry Pi).
-Most are currently private while I refine the code and documentation.
+Most are currently private or unfinished.
 * *More public repositories coming soon as they reach release quality.*
 ---

 ## 🧠 My Approach

 > **I believe the best way to learn is to force yourself to work for what you want, even when you don't feel like it.
-Keep pushing, find another way when something doesn't work, and keep going until you get there.**
+Keep pushing, find another way when something doesn't work, and don't stop until you get there.**

 I'm not expecting everything to be easy.